Charcoal comes in many forms, and it can produce some very different results in terrariums.

 - Increased chances of harmful rot in your terrarium.

-- Potential overgrowth of unwanted moulds and mildew.
+- Potential overgrowth of unwanted mold and mildew.

 This distinction is important.

 After all, it’s the increased porosity of activated carbon that allows it to bind impurities more effectively.
 Studies have suggested that the “activating” process can increase carbon’s binding capacities up to 10x.

-Activated carbon comes in a variety of forms (powders, pellets and tubes) but the function is the same.
+Activated carbon itself comes in a variety of forms – including powders, pellets, and tubes – but the function is the same.
 The type you choose is probably going to determine how you use it (e.g., mixed in or separated).

-If we imagine activated charcoal as a sponge – soaking up all those toxins and gasses – like any other sponge, eventually it will become saturated.
+If we imagine activated charcoal as a sponge that’s soaking up all those toxins and gasses.
+Like any other sponge, eventually, it will become saturated.

 Remember, activated charcoal does not have an infinite buffering capacity.